askasoft/gounoconv/README.md

         -convert-to CONVERT_TO
                 The file type/extension of the output file (ex: pdf).
         -input-filter INPUT_FILTER
-                The LibreOffice input filter to use (ex 'writer8').
+                The LibreOffice input filter to use (ex: writer8).
         -output-filter OUTPUT_FILTER, -filter OUTPUT_FILTER
                 The export filter to use when converting.
         -filter-options FILTER_OPTIONS, -filter-option FILTER_OPTIONS